Making Models Unmergeable via Scaling-Sensitive Loss Landscape: Acknowledgements

 \paragraph{Merge-Lock$^\star$} Merge-Lock uses paired-cancellation transforms in self-attention with general linear mappings.
 Each transform matrix is constructed as $T = RPD$, where $R$ is a random mixing matrix, $P$ is a permutation matrix, and $D$ is a diagonal scaling matrix~\citep{wang2025modelunmergingmakingmodels}.
 This construction increases parameter mismatch while preserving functional equivalence in the original full-weight setting~\citep{wang2025modelunmergingmakingmodels}.
 In our LoRA-native instantiation, we apply the same QK and VO mappings directly to $\Delta W$.
 In this setting, the original function-preservation guarantee may not strictly hold due to cross terms with the frozen base weights, as discussed in Section~\ref{sec:challenges}.
 For $D$, we use log-normal diagonal scaling with log-standard deviation $0.2$ and clip scaling factors below $10^{-4}$ for numerical stability to avoid near-singular matrices.
 In our implementation, we draw $R$ with i.i.d.\ standard normal entries and sample $P$ uniformly at random, without tuning additional hyperparameters for these components.

-\paragraph{PaRaMS$^\dagger$} After fine-tuning, we apply the PaRaMS self-attention rescaling to the full updated weights $W = W_0 + \Delta W$, and then refit a LoRA adapter via truncated SVD.
-As above, we use uniform diagonal rescaling in $[0.5, 1.5]$.
+\paragraph{PaRaMS$^\dagger$} After fine-tuning, we apply the PaRaMS self-attention re-scaling to the full updated weights $W = W_0 + \Delta W$, and then refit a LoRA adapter via truncated SVD.
+As above, we use uniform diagonal re-scaling in $[0.5, 1.5]$.

 \paragraph{Merge-Lock$^\dagger$} Analogously, we apply the Merge-Lock full-space transform to $W = W_0 + \Delta W$ using the $T=RPD$ construction, and then refit a LoRA adapter using truncated SVD.
 For $D$, we use the same log-normal diagonal scaling with log-standard deviation $0.2$, and clip scaling factors below $10^{-4}$ for numerical stability.
 We use the same sampling scheme for $R$ and $P$ as above.